mitodl/mitx-grading-library/README.md

 ## Usage in edX
 Download [python_lib.zip](python_lib.zip) and place it in your static folder (XML workflow) or upload it as a file asset (Studio workflow).
 If you already have a python_lib.zip, you'll need to merge ours with yours and re-zip.
+If you want to use our MathJax renderer definitions, place the [MjxPrep.js](MjxPrep.js) file in your static folder (XML) or upload the file to your course (Studio).

 A custom response problem is defined using the `<customresponse>` tag.
 It needs to be supplied a check function (cfn), which must be a grader that you have defined in the problem.
 The mitxgraders library provides reusable check functions.
 The basic usage pattern is: